-Academic life in St Helen’s is about individual choice and learning beyond the ordinary business of a curriculum.
-Students choose three A-levels as the core of their studies and then add St Katharine's Study to suit their own academic interests.
+Academic life in Sixth Form is about individual choice and learning beyond the ordinary business of a curriculum.
+Every student will create a programme of four individual elements of study.
+They will choose 3 or 4 A-levels as the core of their academic work, some taught jointly with Abingdon School.
+Students can then add a St Katharine’s Study option to suit their own academic interests.

-Three A-levels from a choice of 20+ subjects, examined at the end of a two year course.
+3 or 4 A-levels; 20+ subjects examined at the end of a two-year course.

 Academic enrichment activities